knowmetools/km-api/docs/API/know-me-profile.rst

     :<json string name: *(Optional)* The know me user's new name.
     :<json string quote: *(Optional)* The know me user's new quote.
-    :<json string welcome_message: *(Optional)* The know me user's new welcome message.

     :>json int id: The know me user's ID.
     :>json string url: The URL of the know me user's detail view.
     :>json string name: The name of the know me user.
     :>json string quote: A quote from the user who owns the know me user.
-    :>json string welcome_message: A message welcoming other users to the know me user.
+    :>json string emergency_items_url: The URL of the know me user's emergency item list.
     :>json string gallery_url: The URL of the know me user's gallery.
     :>json string profiles_url: The URL of the know me user's profile list.
     :>json array profiles: A list of the profiles contained in the know me user.